zhewei-sun/zhewei-sun.github.io/_pages/about.md

   - /about.html
 ---

-**I will be joining the [Toyota Technological Institute at Chicago (TTIC)](http://ttic.edu/) as a Research Assistant Professor starting Fall 2024.
-If you are interested in working or collaborating with me on projects related to NLP or CL, please feel free to check out my [prospective students]({{site.url}}/prospective/) page and consider reaching out!**
+**If you are interested in working or collaborating with me on projects related to NLP or CL, please feel free to check out my [prospective students]({{site.url}}/prospective/) page and consider reaching out!**

 ## About Me

+Hi, I'm Zhewei, a Research Assistant Professor at [Toyota Technological Institute at Chicago (TTIC)](http://ttic.edu/) in the [Speech and Language Group](https://home.ttic.edu/~klivescu/SLATTIC/index.htm).

-Hi, I’m Zhewei, a computer science Ph.D. candidate at the  [University of Toronto](https://www.utoronto.ca/) advised by Professor [Yang Xu](http://www.cs.toronto.edu/~yangxu/)  in the  [Computational Lingusitics Group](http://www.cs.toronto.edu/compling/index.html).
-Prior to Toronto, I received a M.S. degree from the [Georgia Institute of Technology](https://gatech.edu/)  (working with Professor [Jacob Eisenstein](https://jacobeisenstein.github.io)) and a B.S. degree from the [University of Waterloo](https://uwaterloo.ca).
+Prior to joining TTIC, I was a computer science Ph.D. candidate at the [University of Toronto](https://www.utoronto.ca/) advised by Professor [Yang Xu](http://www.cs.toronto.edu/~yangxu/)  in the [Computational Lingusitics Group](http://www.cs.toronto.edu/compling/index.html).
+I have also received an M.S. in CS degree in from the [Georgia Institute of Technology](https://gatech.edu/) (working with Professor [Jacob Eisenstein](https://jacobeisenstein.github.io)) and a B.CS. degree from the [University of Waterloo](https://uwaterloo.ca).

 ## Research Interests